What is shadow IT? Answers to common questions

 SaaS management

-SaaS management software such as Vendr can help by providing both visibility and control of software-as-a-service (SaaS) apps.
-Vendr allows users to see all SaaS apps in use and who is using them, optimize spending, manage vendors, and provides a central place for data security and compliance.
+SaaS management software such as Vendr can help by providing visibility and control of software as a service (SaaS) apps.
+Vendr allows users to see all SaaS apps in use and who uses them to optimize spending, manage vendors, and provide a central place for data security and compliance.
 See how Vendr can help.

 Shadow IT: A brief history

 Enterprise IT was traditionally highly structured, expensive, and limited to a known set of hardware and software vendors.
-Every project would take a long time (months/years) to implement, typically requiring a lot of custom development to make it all work.
+Every project would take a long time (months or years) to implement, typically requiring a lot of custom development to make it all work.

-With this history, it’s no surprise that a company’s internal IT function strove to reduce variables.
+With this history, it’s unsurprising that a company’s internal IT systems strove to reduce variables.
 It was hard enough to get the solution you paid for to work well.
-And as long as employees were using desktop computers connected to the corporate network, keeping tight control and reducing variables was relatively straight forward.
+And as long as employees were using desktop computers connected to the corporate network, keeping tight control and reducing variables was relatively straightforward.

 As the consumer computer industry grew and accelerated by the rise of the Internet, we began to see a “consumerization” of IT.
-Employees started using laptops, on home networks and on the road.
-They started using their own computers and phones for “company” work.
+Employees started using laptops on home networks and on the road.
+They started relying on their computers and phones for “company” work.
 This created a massive headache for the traditional IT world that sought control and elimination of variables.

 • Wasted time